Finance · Independence 6 min read

 Common FIRE mistakes

 Ignoring healthcare costs.
-In France, this is less of a concern thanks to socialized medicine.
 In the US, healthcare is often the biggest post-retirement expense.
+Budget $5,000 to $10,000/year even with ACA subsidies.

 Assuming fixed returns.
 The 4% rule assumes a 7% nominal return.
 Sequence-of-returns risk can derail early retirees who hit a bear market in their first years.
 Consider a more conservative 3.5% withdrawal rate.